Christians shouldn't be gay?

-In June 2003, when openly gay Gene Robinson became Anglican bishop of New Hampshire, he received death threats and wore a bullet-proof vest at his consecration.
+In June 2003 when Gene Robinson, who had earlier acknowledged he was more attracted to men than women, became Anglican bishop of New Hampshire.
+He received death threats and wore a bullet-proof vest at his consecration.

 Being gay is a curse.

-Most people don't think about the subject much at all, but whilst some (mainly conservative2) Christians are willing to accept divorce (even though Jesus said divorce was sinful3) they are not willing to accept homosexuality (even though Jesus did not say it was sinful4).
+Most people don't think about the subject much at all, but whilst some (mainly conservative) Christians are willing to accept divorce, even though Jesus said divorce was sinful, they are not willing to accept homosexuality, even though Jesus did not say it was sinful.
 They are simply encouraged by old Church doctrine and consider homosexuality an outright sin against God.

 Christians therefore, are instructed not to be gay.
-Yet there is a growing number of Christians, both heterosexual and homosexual, who consider homosexuality favourably, encourage relationships to grow, and even condone same-sex marriage.
+Yet there is a growing number of Christians, both heterosexual and homosexual, who consider gays favourably, encourage relationships to grow, and even condone same-sex marriage.

-How can this be permitted if homosexuality is a sin?
+How can this be permitted if such a preference is a sin?

-AIDS has been portrayed by some people as a punishment by God against homosexuals.
-If that is so, then God has waited a long time before doing it.
+AIDS has been portrayed by some people as a punishment by God against gays.

 And it's not just Christianity.
 Most other faiths disapprove of homosexuality.
-(See Why non-Christians shouldn't be Gay)
+(See Why other religions don't like gays)

 Same sex marriage

 Marriage has traditionally been between man and woman.
-There is a fear that anything different demeans marriage, and the institution of marriage is sanctioned by God; therefore gay marriage is against God's will.
+There's a fear that anything different demeans marriage, and the institution of marriage is sanctioned by God; therefore gay marriage is against God's will.